New Radio station entry to RAJAR

 Entry to the survey

 - A national station can join the survey at any quarter.

 - A local station with an identical TSA (Total Survey Area) to a commercial station already on the survey can also join at any quarter.

-The RAJAR ratecard lists the annual subscription fees for both analogue and digital stations to join the survey.
+The RAJAR Commercial Radio ratecard lists the annual subscription fees for both analogue and digital stations to join the survey.
 The digital fees are shown in red.
-All fees are based on the station’s population band in their defined TSA and are listed ex VAT.
+All fees are based on the station's population band in their defined TSA and are listed ex VAT.
+(It should be noted that given the level of reach of digital listening, the rate card incentive for Digital only stations will remain under review).

-The fee year runs from December to November however, if a station joins the survey during the year the fee is reduced pro-rata to the number of quarters surveyed i.e. if a station joins the survey in quarter 3 the fee is half that quoted on the ratecard.
+The subscription fee year runs from December to November however, if a station joins the survey during the year the fee is reduced pro-rata to the number of quarters surveyed i.e. if a station joins the survey in quarter 3 the fee is half that quoted on the ratecard.